eclipse-pass/pass-documentation/infrastructure-documenation/code-quality-analysis/jacoco.md

 ## Other Configurations to Note

-* Using GitHub Actions requires the `Automatic Analysis` to be turned off so that GitHub Actions can trigger analysis.
+* Using GitHub Actions requires the `Automatic Analysis` to be turned off on the project in SonarQube so that GitHub Actions can trigger analysis.
 * A SonarQube project was created for `eclipse-pass-parent`.
 With 'Automatic Analysis' disabled in SonarCloud, all scans rely on GitHub Actions triggers.
 Since the primary workflows may focus only on pull request analysis, linking `eclipse-pass-parent` is a necessary part of the configuration that enables analysis results for the `main` branch